Get Started

 Fr.
 Paul Macke, SJ

-Fr.
-Macke is the Jesuit Mission Coordinator at the Jesuit Spiritual Center in Milford, Ohio and Jesuit Liaison for Ignatius House in downtown Cincinnati (a young adult intentional community).
-The previous six years he was Executive Director of the Bellarmine Jesuit Retreat in Barrington, IL.
+Since August of 2017, Fr.
+Macke has been the Jesuit Mission Coordinator at the Jesuit Spiritual Center in Milford, Ohio.
+He works on Conference Retreats, privately directed retreats, and coordinates the Spiritual Direction Internship to train spiritual directors.
+From 2011 until 2017 he was Executive Director of the Bellarmine Jesuit Retreat House in Barrington, IL.

 Register Now